 - Solid white

-How is a feist dog?
+What is a Feist dog?

 Which brings us back to a point previously made.
 Feists are excellent climbers.
-Once a feist dog becomes mobile, it is quite difficult to keep him still on the ground.
+Once a Feist dog becomes mobile, it is quite difficult to keep him still on the ground.
 Considering the speed and agility with which these dogs move, it is not a great effort to imagine that they could even fly.
-You really need to see one in action to fully understand these dogs lack of limitations.
+You really need to see one in action to fully understand these dogs’ lack of limitations.

 Feist dog: training

-Training a feist dog is challenging because these little ones are born with minds of their own.
+Training a Feist dog is challenging because these little ones are born with minds of their own.
 Due to their Terrier lineage, they can be difficult to train and require a lot of attention and great diligence on the part of the owner to prevent them from marking your entire home and furniture.

 The Feist instinct for running presents its own challenges.
 These dogs don’t enjoy being tied up or caged, preferring to go where they please.
 This could include running out the door you just opened to chase squirrels.

-Feist dog: Exercise
+Feist dog: exercise

-Exercise is as essential to the feist as oxygen, and one of these dogs would never be really happy keeping him locked up in the house all day.
+Exercise is as essential to the health as oxygen, and one of these dogs would never be really happy keeping him locked up in the house all day.
 Feists need plenty of room to run around, as well as soft, tall fences if you have any hope of being able to contain them.
-It should also be mentioned that this breed can be a champion in digging when the right mood strikes them.
+It should also be mentioned that this breed can be a champion at digging when the right mood strikes them.

 Should you or shouldn’t you have one of these guys?

 Feists are best suited to very active and interested owners of their puppies who can really incorporate these fascinating yet challenging dogs into their lifestyle.
 These dogs are not your normal pets, and they would rather chase squirrels and rabbits than sit on your lap.
-So, you really would need to spend time with a breeder to get to know them before deciding that you can handle a dog and provide him with the kind of life he deserves.
+So, you really need to spend time with a breeder to get to know them before deciding that you can handle a dog and provide him with the kind of life he deserves.